-Dashboard and Data Visualization Best Practices for OBI Applications
+OBI 11g Data Visualization Best Practices

-Tim Vlamis, Vlamis Software Solutions, Inc. Vlamis Software Solutions, Inc.Dan Vlamis, Vlamis Software Solutions, Inc. Vlamis Software Solutions, Inc.
+Tim Vlamis, Vlamis Software Solutions tvlamis@vlamis.com Dan Vlamis, Vlamis Software Solutions, Inc. dvlamis@vlamis.com

 There is a lifetime of study in understanding visual perception and the representation of quantitative information and far more content than can be presented in a short paper or presentation.
 Reports, dashboards, and interactive BI displays all share the same issues of the most optimal way to present information so that it informs users and supports decision making.
-In this brief overview, we will highlight three key concepts: BI reports and dashboards should be viewed primarily as communication devices and both the principles of human cognition and the needs of the individual user should help guide their proper use; BI reports and dashboards are used either in the exploration of data or in the explanation of data; and, it's much easier to misuse BI tools than to use them well.
+In this brief overview, we will highlight three key trends for the future of BI dashboards and visualizations: